This article highlights some basic rules for candidates and campaign committees as they prepare for the 2018 elections.

 Where to file Forms 1 and 2

 Campaigns for the U.S. House file their reports, statements and amendments directly with the FEC; U.S. Senate candidates and their principal campaign committees file with the Secretary of the Senate.
+(Editor's note: As of September 2018, Senate candidates file with the FEC.)

 Candidates who ran in previous elections

-A candidate who ran in a previous election must file a new Statement of Candidacy within 15 days after qualifying as a “candidate” (as defined above) for an upcoming election cycle or future election.
+A candidate who ran in a previous election must file a Statement of Candidacy within 15 days after qualifying as a “candidate” (as defined above) for an upcoming election cycle or future election.
 The candidate may either designate a new principal campaign committee or redesignate his or her previous principal campaign committee (if it has not yet terminated).
 A newly designated committee will receive a new FEC identification number, while an existing committee retains its original number.
 If the candidate forms a new committee, that committee must file its Statement of Organization with the Commission within 10 days of being designated.
 If the candidate uses an existing committee, the committee need only amend its Statement of Organization if there has been any change in the information on it (e.g., a change in the committee’s name, address or treasurer).
 The committee must file the amendment within 10 days of the change in information, by filing with the Commission either FEC Form 1 or a letter noting the changes.

 Registration with the FEC does not mean that the individual has qualified to have his or her name placed on the ballot.
 State law governs ballot access requirements for federal offices; for information, consult the appropriate state authority.
 For a list of state election offices, consult the FEC’s Combined Federal/State Disclosure and Election Directory.